 Before we get into the post, here are some of the major stand out differences between these beds in case you’re short on time.

-Puffy mainly uses traditional bed-in-a-box company policies .
+Puffy, for the most part, sticks to industry standards in terms of policies .
 Upon purchasing their bed, it will ship free straight to your front door, compressed and rolled up in a box.
 From the date it arrives, you have a 101-night sleep trial (most other online mattress companies offer 100 nights) to test if you like the bed or not.

 Saatva plays by their own rules when it comes to company policies.
 After you buy one of their beds, they’ll send it to you with free white glove delivery.
 That means they’ll have delivery people come inside your home and set the mattress up how and where you want it.
 This is nice, because this is a thick and heavy bed.
 From the day of setup, you have 120 nights to sleep on your bed and decide if you want to keep it.
 If you don’t want to keep your bed for whatever reason, Saatva will come pick it up and refund your purchase, excluding a $99 transportation fee.
 If you love your bed and decide to keep it, it will be covered with a 15-year warranty.

 Keep in mind, though, that firmness is relative to weight, so the more you weigh, the more pressure you’ll be putting into the bed and the softer it will feel.
 The opposite goes for petite people; the bed will generally feel firmer.
 Speaking of weight, we don’t think this bed is a great option for heavier individuals given its all-foam 10″ construction.
 Generally, beds with coils are more supportive and durable.
 If you’re a heavier person, Saatva is the better choice.

 Lastly, Puffy is also a viable option for couples.
 It has pretty good motion isolation so you won’t feel your partner getting up to use the bathroom three times in one night.
 It also has pretty good edge support so you won’t feel like you’re going to land on the floor because your partner stole the middle of the bed.

 SEE ALSO: Best Beds For Hot Sleepers

 It’s also worth noting that this mattress incorporates dense foam around the perimeter of the bed for edge support purposes, so you won’t feel like you’re rolling down towards the floor, which is nice if your partner likes to steal the middle of the bed and push you off to the side.